gbif/hp-gb33/registration.md

   Illustration of <a href="https://www.gbif.org/species/5216024"><i>Raja clavata </i> Linnaeus, 1758</a> from The game birds and wild fowl of Sweden and Norway London,F. Warne and co.,1867.
 Under public domain via [Biodiversity Heritage Library](https://flic.kr/p/2kyBPRk)
 ---

+Before registering, we kindly ask you to read the requirements for registering for the events in the ['General Terms and Conditions for the GB33 meeting and associated events'](/assets/documents/GB33_terms.pdf).

-Here you can register for:
+If you have the appropriate roles, you can here register for:
 - GBIF committee meetings
 - GBIF Governing Board meeting
-- Symposium CHECK WITH NORWEGIANS IF THEY WANT TO DO THIS SEPARATELY.
-WILL ALSO DEPEND ON WHICH REGISTRATION SYSTEM WE WILL USE
+- Science Symposium
 - Social events

-Before registering, we kindly ask you to read the requirements for registering for the events in the 'General Terms and Conditions for the GB33 meeting and associated events' ADD LINK.

-Please note that your registration is not considered complete until you receive a confirmation email from the GBIF Secretariat.

 Click here ADD LINK to register.